+If the ASEC reaches a conclusion, they will forward their recommendation to the Board of Trustees, as per Education Code 87359.

-Should the ASEC be unable to come to an agreement, the matter will be forwarded to the District Equivalency Committee (DEC, see description, following).
-The decision of the DEC shall prevail, in accordance with Ed.
+Should the ASEC be unable to come to an agreement, or if the applicant wishes to appeal the ASEC or the FDEC’s decision, the matter will be forwarded to the District Wide Equivalency Committee (DWEC, see description, following).
+The DWEC shall forward their recommendation to Employment Services.
+Employment Services shall then notify the applicant, the ASEC, and the FDEC.
+If necessary, Employment Services will remove the applicant from further participation in the selection process.
+The decision of the DWEC shall prevail, in accordance with Ed.
 Code Section 87359.
-If the ASEC recommends a candidate for equivalency, they will forward their recommendation to the Board of Trustees.

 The final decision to grant equivalency lies with the Board of Trustees (Education Code 87359), which must rely primarily on the input from the discipline specialists (AB 1725).

-The District Equivalency Committee (DEC)
+The District-Wide Equivalency Committee (DWEC)

-The four college Academic Senate Presidents or their designees shall constitute the District Equivalency Committee.
-The DEC fulfills the requirement of Education Code section 87359, which states that the equivalency process “shall include reasonable procedures to ensure that the governing board relies primarily upon the advice and judgment of the Academic Senate to determine that each individual employed under the authority granted by the regulations possesses qualifications that are at least equivalent to the applicable minimum qualifications….”
-The DEC shall:
+The four college Academic Senate Presidents or their designees shall constitute the District-Wide Equivalency Committee.
+The DWEC fulfills the requirement of Education Code section 87359.
+The DWEC shall:

-Be available to Academic Senate Equivalency Committees as a resource regarding equivalency determinations, to further clarify criteria as needed.
+Be available to ASECs as a resource regarding equivalency determinations, to further clarify criteria as needed.

 Review those equivalencies issues that cannot be resolved at the campus level.
-Representatives from the relevant Equivalency Subcommittee of the Screening Committee and Academic Senate Equivalency Committee can attend meetings of the DEC as a resource.
+Representatives from the relevant FEDCs and ASECs can attend meetings of the DWEC as a resource.

-Recommend all equivalency determinations to the Board of Trustees.
+DWEC recommends equivalency determinations to the Board of Trustees, as per Education Code 87359.

-Ensure that careful records are kept of all equivalency determinations.

 Review the Equivalency procedures and recommend necessary changes to the Academic Senate and Board of Trustees.

+Employment Services, within the District People, Culture, and Technology Services Department

+Employment Services shall:

+Notify the applicant and if necessary, remove the applicant from further participation in the selection process, in cases that the FDEC, ASEC, or DWEC does not recommend equivalency.

+Receive and maintain complete records are of all equivalency determinations from the ASECs and DWEC.

+Not screen applicants for equivalency, but will highlight the requirement that an equivalency application must be made at the time of applying for a position if an applicant does not meet minimum qualifications.

+Screen applicants for minimum qualifications before formally offering employment to an applicant.

 Criteria for Determining Equivalency

-The following criteria are to be used by the Equivalency Subcommittee of the Screening Committee, the Academic Senate Equivalency Committee, and the District Equivalency Committee when reviewing requests for equivalency and when making recommendations to the Board of Trustees regarding equivalency to minimum qualifications for faculty positions.
+The following criteria are to be used by the FDEC, the ASEC, and the DWEC when reviewing requests for equivalency and when making recommendations to the Board of Trustees regarding equivalency to minimum qualifications for faculty positions.

 An applicant requesting equivalency must provide conclusive evidence in regard to the following: